-How a Top Biotechnology Company Saved $1 Million in an Hour with Live Streaming Visibility
+How a Top Biotechnology Company Saved $1 Million in an Hour with Real-Time Visibility

 To comply with the need to understand exactly where the biotech company’s finished goods were in transit, in real time, Savi provided sensors that tracked the location of the truck using GPS satellite pings and an electronic tamper detection that sent a signal if the sensor cable was cut.

 A sensor was placed on every truck.
-The route the driver was to follow and the Points of Interest (PoI) for origination, stops and destinations were defined and geofenced in the Savi Visibility™ software.
-Alerts were configured to alert the company’s Global Security Operations Center (GSOC) to out-of-band conditions such as defined early or late pick up, early or late arrival, and excessive dwell time.
+The route the driver was to follow and the Points of Interest (PoI) for origination, stops and destinations were defined and geofenced in the Savi Visibility™ platform.
+Alerts were configured to notify the company’s Global Security Operations Center (GSOC) to out-of-band conditions such as defined early or late pick up, early or late arrival, and excessive dwell time.

 One shipment of cold-packed finished goods raised an alert due to excessive dwell time greater than 30 minutes for an unplanned stop.
 The GSOC checked Savi Visibility and saw that the truck was stopped in a church parking lot along the planned route.

 GSOC operators called their carrier to ask if the truck had broken down.
 The carrier was unaware that there was any problem, but once they contacted the driver, found that the truck had in fact broken down.
 Without consulting the company, the carrier dispatched another truck to pick up the load.